The Risks of Reneging

 All the Wrongs to Avoid

 In the beginning of February, I accepted an internship offer but I still interviewed with another company because I wanted to be ‘in their system’ so to speak.
 I interviewed with them on-campus and did not expect to be offered a position, but I was offered one yesterday.
-This offer offers more benefits and is more in my field, but I’m not sure what to do since I’ve already accepted somewhere else.
+This offer provides more benefits and is more directly related to my field of study, but I’m not sure what to do since I’ve already accepted somewhere else.
 How should I respond?